-Those negatively impacted by a breach, will be able to bring a civil action against a person convicted of violating the law and may receive compensatory damages, attorney fees or other equitable relief.
+Those negatively impacted by a breach, both private citizens and businesses, will be able to bring a civil action against a person convicted of violating the law and may receive compensatory damages, attorney fees or other equitable relief.
 There is protection in the bill for "white hat" or ethical hackers, who are paid to test the security of a company's firewall system.
 CyberOhio, a subsidiary of InnovateOhio, was helpful in making me aware of the need to include these protections in the bill.